Arunava6171/Arunava6171/README.md

 ### 💻 Aspriring Software Engineer

-I have an interest in **scalable and efficient software systems** from the beginning part.
+I have an interest for **scalable and efficient software systems** from the beginning part.
 I like to solve problems with clean, well-structured code and I'm always eager to collaborate and learn in a growth-oriented environment.

 ---